-There will be four lecture exams including a cumulative final exam.
+There will be three lecture exams plus a cumulative final exam.
 The lecture exams will be multiple choice, short answer, and essay questions specifically taken from the lecture material and assigned readings.
-The final exam will cover cumulative knowledge of Cellular Biology from each of the previous exams.
+The final exam will cover cumulative knowledge of Cellular Biology from each of the previous exams AND Cover the 4th block of course Material.
 Make-up exams will only be given under exceptional circumstances and with direct permission obtained before the scheduled exam time.
 The final must be taken at the designated time.
 If you miss an exam and have not previously arranged to take a make-up, you will receive a zero for that exam.
 Please plan ahead and stay up to date with the exam schedule.